The Society of Classical Poets: The Keystone Scops

 politics or his penchant for calling other people "faggots," "feminist bitches,"

-"liberal scum" and the like, I do believe that in literature we must sometimes
+Salemi) to be "molested on Harvey Weinstein's casting couch."
+However, I do believe that in literature we must sometimes

 give the Devil his due, and Salemi is a competent writer.
 I have published him